terminatorlxj/SCTLProV/docs/language_specification.md

 ```
 kripke_def ::= "Model" "{"
+				/*
-				//Define states as lists of state variables (a record), this is optional.
+                Define states as lists of state variables (a record),
+                this is optional.
+              */
 				[
 					"Vars"  "{"
 						{iden ":" type ";"}+